 The exploitation of the oil sands themselves have already been a subject of concern to Catholics in Canada.
 In a 1975 document called “Northern Development: At What Cost?”
 Canadian bishops questioned the wisdom of extracting oil from Canadian oil sands.
 They were concerned then about the impact on the environment and infringements on indigenous peoples, citing “a cry of justice” that “rings out today from the Native Peoples who inhabit the Canadian North.”
 In 2009, a public letter denouncing the environmental effects of oil sands development and seeking a moratorium on the effort was issued by Bishop Luc Bouchard, then the bishop of the Diocese of St. Paul, where many of the oil sand extraction sites are located.

 Prior to its rejection, Catholics voices were raised against Northern Gateway, which would have run through the Green Bear Rainforest, a significant conservation zone.
-The Canadian Conference of Catholic Bishops are members of Kairos, an interfaith justice organization that wrote a primer on the pipeline informing local congregations about the project, and the Canadian Religious Conference, which represents 19,000 women and men religious, formally opposed the pipeline.
+Kairos, an interfaith justice organization, wrote a primer on the pipeline informing local congregations about the project, and the Canadian Religious Conference, which represents 19,000 women and men religious, formally opposed the pipeline.

 Mr. Buttrey also praised the rejection of Northern Gateway.
 He says while acknowledging the ecological ramifications of oil sands extraction is important, attention to the rights of indigenous people is also essential.
 “One of the ironies of these pipelines is that even though they're important for the Albertan economy, they quickly go out of Alberta to other provinces or even to another country, like the U.S. It's often indigenous people in other provinces or countries that are lobbying their governments” to halt such projects, he says.